freeCodeCamp/freeCodeCamp/guide/english/php/PHP Syantax and Comments/index.md

 ---
-title: PHP Syantax and Comments
+title: PHP Syntax and Comments
 ---

 ### PHP Syantx

-The structure of a PHP syantax somewhat looks like:
+The structure of a PHP syntax somewhat looks like:

 ```shell
     <?php